Qualitative analysis of stationary Keller-Segel chemotaxis models with logistic growth: Stability analysis of the bifurcating solutions

-Now we proceed to calculate the sign of $\mathcal{K}_3$ to determine the turning direction and the stability of $\Gamma(s)$ at $(\bar u,\bar v,\chi_k)$.
-To this end, we need to collect the $s^3$-terms in (\ref{42}) and (\ref{44a}).
-However, due the extreme complexity of the expressions of the $s^3$-terms and also the difficulty in the calculations, we make the following particular choices of $\Phi$ and $h(u)$,
+Now we proceed to calculate the sign of $\mathcal{K}_3$ to determine the turning direction and the stability of $\Gamma_k(s)$ at $(\bar u,\bar v,\chi_k)$.
+To this end, we need to collect the $s^3$-terms in (\ref{36}) and (\ref{39}).
+For the simplicity of calculations we make the following particular choices of $\Phi$ and $h(u)$,

-therefore, we will study the stability of $(u_k(s,x),v_k(s,x))$ of the following system in the rest part of this section,
+therefore we will study the stability of $(u_k(s,x),v_k(s,x))$ of the following system in the rest part of this section,

-Since $\mathcal{K}_2=0$, we readily see that collecting the $s^2$ terms of (\ref{42}) and (\ref{44a}) leads us to,
+Since $\mathcal{K}_2=0$, we readily see that collecting the $s^2$ terms of (\ref{36}) and (\ref{39}) leads us to

-Moreover, by collecting the $s^3$ terms of (\ref{42}) and (\ref{44a}), together with the assumption (\ref{50}) and the fact that $\mathcal{K}_2=0$, we arrive at the following system
+Moreover, by collecting the $s^3$ terms of (\ref{36}) and (\ref{39}), together with the assumption (\ref{315}) and the fact that $\mathcal{K}_2=0$, we arrive at the following system

-Following the same arguments that lead to (\ref{49}), we can also show that
+Following the same arguments that lead to (\ref{314}), we can also show that

-Now multiplying (\ref{53}) by $\cos\frac{k\pi x}{L}$ and integrating it over $(0,L)$ by parts, we obtain that
+Now multiplying (\ref{318}) by $\cos\frac{k\pi x}{L}$ and integrating it over $(0,L)$ by parts, we obtain that

-Substituting (\ref{54}) into (\ref{55}), we have from the integration by parts that
+Substituting (\ref{319}) into (\ref{320}), we have from the integration by parts that

-Therefore, to calculate $\mathcal{K}_3$, we will need to evaluate the following integrals: To compute the last two integrals, we multiply the first equation (\ref{52}) by $\cos\frac{2k\pi x}{L}$ and integrate it over $(0,L)$.
+Therefore, in order to calculate $\mathcal{K}_3$, we will need to evaluate the following integrals: To compute the last two integrals, we multiply the first equation (\ref{317}) by $\cos\frac{2k\pi x}{L}$ and integrate it over $(0,L)$.
 Then through straightforward calculations we obtain that